gobelc/gr-comina/README.md

 2. Enter gr-comina and write these commands:

 mkdir build

 cd build

 cmake ../

 make

 make test

 sudo make install

 sudo ldconfig

-There are some example files in examples folder, the PATH towards the wav files must be update in order to work.
+There are some example files in examples folder, the PATH towards the wav files must be updated in order to work.